Farfetch/blackout/CONTRIBUTING.md

 2. After being reviewed, it is tested by our internal QA team
    1. Applicable to bugfixes and features
 3. After being approved, it is merged

+If we request some changes to the PR after review, please add the changes in a new commit to ease reviewing.
+After the changes are reviewed and the PR is ready to be merged, we may ask you to squash your commits to keep git history clean.

 Note that after feedback has been given we expect responses within two weeks.
 After two weeks we may close the pull request if it isn't showing any activity.